Wiki · Concept · Last reviewed June 24, 2026

 The provider layer also changes the economics of AI startups and public institutions.
 A small team can prototype against many models without owning hardware.
 The same team can become dependent on a vendor's pricing, model catalog, routing quality, content rules, and terms of service.
 Inference is therefore not only a technical convenience; it is a dependency surface.

 As agentic systems grow, inference demand becomes more bursty and more operationally sensitive.
 A coding agent, browser agent, customer-support agent, or research assistant may call models many times per task.
-Cheap, fast, reliable inference can turn a demo into a workflow; unreliable routing or hidden latency can make the same workflow unusable.
+Cheap, fast, reliable inference can turn a demo into a workflow; unreliable routing, hidden latency, or surprise throttling can make the same workflow unusable.

 Open-Model Access